Programs

 Buggie eating her weekly meal

-Lantern Hikes
+Cocoa Hikes

-Join us in the dark for a special Lantern Hike through Rotary Park!
+Join us in the dark for a special Cocoa Hike through Rotary Park!
 The trail difficulty level is rated moderate and will be in the dark, please use your best judgment when registering.
 Strollers are NOT recommended for this terrain.
 Appropriate footwear, long pants, and bug spray is recommended.
 The hike will last 45 min to 1 hour, each participant will carry a provided lantern through the woods.
 Please dress appropriately for the weather conditions.
+We will meet at the Nature Center front doors to check in up to 10 minutes before the program and to distribute lanterns.
+After the hike, stick around for a cup of hot cocoa!

-Register here: https://tinyurl.com/yn635jry
+Register here: https://https://tinyurl.com/ypzstxbt

 Herb Drying and Tea Blending